 Information about how to create and submit a new standard or practices document are on the Instructions to RFC Authors page.

-ESO support can include assistance in creating the required documentation and in obtaining early focused, expert reviews.
+ESCO support can include assistance in creating the required documentation and in obtaining early focused, expert reviews.

 Upon favorably completing the review process, the documented standard or practice is recommended for use within NASA Earth science data systems.